jerewill-cisco/intersight-splunk-addon/README.md

-# Intersight Add-on for Splunk
+# Cisco Intersight Add-on for Splunk

-This project came about to fill a gap that I saw in the [Intersight](https://intersight.com/help/saas) ecosystem.
+This project came about to fill a gap that I saw in the [Cisco Intersight](https://intersight.com/help/saas) ecosystem.
 How can you get useful data from Intersight into Splunk?
 Since Intersight uses a unique API authentication scheme, simple REST API inputs could not be used.

 This Splunk [Add-On](https://docs.splunk.com/Splexicon:Addon) begins to solve this problem by providing inputs for a number of Intersight data types.

+This Add-on is not supported by Cisco Systems or the Cisco Technical Assistance Center (TAC).
+It was developed by me, as a member of the community.

 ## Development Overview